Assessment (as of 28 February 2018):

-- Sea surface temperature over the central equatorial Pacific cooled in the past month, becoming near-normal by mid-August.
-According to forecasts by a number of climate models around the world, the sea surface temperatures of the central and eastern equatorial Pacific are likely to remain normal for the rest of the year.
+- In the past month or so, sea surface temperatures of the central and eastern equatorial Pacific remained below normal.
+Based on the latest oceanic observations as well as forecasts by a number of climate models around the world, sea surface temperatures of the central and eastern equatorial Pacific are expected to warm gradually in the next few months.

-- Under the influence of global warming and local urbanization, autumn temperatures in Hong Kong exhibit a significant long-term rising trend.
-Climate models around the world also forecast normal to above-normal temperature over southern China this autumn.
+- Under the influence of global warming and local urbanization, spring temperatures in Hong Kong exhibit a significant long-term rising trend.
+Climate models around the world also forecast normal to above-normal temperatures over southern China this spring.

-- Climate models around the world generally forecast that the rainfall over southern China this autumn would be normal to below normal.
-The chance for normal to below-normal autumn rainfall in Hong Kong in 2017 is expected to be higher.
+- Climate models around the world generally forecast that the rainfall over southern China this spring would be normal to below normal.
+The chance for normal to below-normal spring rainfall in Hong Kong in 2018 is expected to be slightly higher.

 - Climate prediction centres around the world generate seasonal forecasts, employing a variety of methods including